Class Information & Guidelines - Fall 2022

 What can I expect from class?

 Dancing Bears Music is designed for children 6 weeks through 4 years of age.
 At Dancing Bears Music, we believe that musical ability is as much a basic life skill as walking and talking and that all children can learn to sing in tune, keep a beat, and participate with pleasure and confidence.
-Dancing Bears Music classes nurture a child's natural enthusiasm for music and movement as we sing, dance, and play instruments in an informal setting that will lead towards a lifetime of appreciation for music and movement!
+Dancing Bears Music classes nurture a child's natural enthusiasm for music and movement as we sing, dance, and play instruments in an informal setting that will lead to a lifetime of appreciation for music and movement!

 As a parent/grandparent/caregiver, what is my role in class?

-Enhance your child's experience in class by remembering to participate!
+Enhance your child's experience in class by participating!
 Your active participation is the key to your child’s learning and growing musically.
 Support the creation of a music-only environment while in class by not talking to your child or other adults during the 45 minutes.
 Since it is difficult for a young child to mask out adult conversation, please wait to socialize until after class and instead contribute to the creation of a musical environment for the children to absorb and enjoy.
 Try not to give verbal directions; it can be tough to restrain the impulse to give your child directives such as "do what she is doing", "hold your instrument this way”, etc. but children respond best by just seeing and hearing you doing (and enjoying) it yourself!

 Always watch out for your child’s safety, but mostly your role in class is to just relax and have fun!
 Wandering toddlers are fine, but If you want your child to come back to you, avoid calling from across the class area.
 If necessary, redirect your child physically back to you or the circle.
 If you notice your child throwing objects, hitting another child with an instrument, etc. please intervene and stop him or her immediately!
 As well, if your child begins to yell, scream, act out, etc. please gently take them to another area for a break and return when they feel more comfortable.